Chiral de Rham complex on Riemannian manifolds and special holonomy: Discussion

-Finally, let us point out that our considerations give an embedding of the differential forms of $\cal{M}$ into CDR which is different from the original work \cite{Malikov:1998dw}.
-Our embedding is motivated by sigma model considerations, and it would be very interesting to further study the properties of this map.
-We hope to come back to this issue elsewhere.
+Finally, we point out that the main technical tool in this article is an embedding of the space of differential forms $\Omega^*(M)$ of a Riemannian manifold $M$ into global secitons of CDR (Theorem \ref{thm:3}).
+This embedding is motivated by sigma model considerations, and it would be very interesting to further study the properties of this map, in particular, we do not currently know the reason for the appearance of Bessel polynomials in \eqref{wellDefinedSections}.